William Ricketts Sanctuary

 William Ricketts Sanctuary - Temporary Closure

-We are grateful to the local community, our stakeholders and visitors for their patience and continued priority to keep safe by staying outside of this closed area.
+We understand it’s disappointing that William Ricketts Sanctuary remains closed, and we are grateful to the local community, our stakeholders and visitors for their patience and continued priority to keep safe by staying outside of these closed areas.

 Please continue to refer to the Parks Victoria website for up-to-date information relating to closures and change of conditions.